hayalasalah/adhan.py/README.rst

 .. image:: https://img.shields.io/github/license/hayalasalah/adhan.py.svg
     :target: https://github.com/hayalasalah/adhan.py/blob/master/LICENSE

-adhan.py is a Python library for computing adhan times.
+adhan.py is a Python 2.7 and 3+ library for computing adhan times.

 It is a refactoring of the PrayTimes.org Python adhan calculator that will ensure: